lambdaclass/mina_bridge/README.md

 ### Bridge a Mina account

-1. In the root folder, deploy the Bridge's contracts with:
+1. In the root folder, deploy the example Bridge's contracts with:

     ```sh
     make deploy_contract